AbdulmalikDS/Dates-Classifier/README.md

-DateVision is an end-to-end deep learning solution built using PyTorch for the Kaggle competition "Open Data Day 2025: Dates Types Classification."
+End-to-end deep learning solution built using PyTorch for the Kaggle competition "Open Data Day 2025: Dates Types Classification."
 This project classifies images of date fruits into seven distinct categories:

 Ajwa
 Medjool